swhoyle/food-nutrition-model/README.md

 # 2. Exploratory Data Analysis

-TThe next step is to perform Exploratory Data Analysis (EDA) on our dataset `food.csv`.
+The next step is to perform Exploratory Data Analysis (EDA) on our dataset `food.csv`.
 We want to understand the data structure, distributions, and relationships between features, and to identify any data quality issues before preprocessing.

 The dataset contains 424,297 observations and 24 features:
 - `code`: Unique product code